AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-sds-permissions-create.md

 1. Select **More options** ![More options](../_icons/default/dots-vertical.svg) > **Manage Default Permissions**.

-	The the `Manage Default Permissions for New Streams` window opens.
+	The `Manage Default Permissions for New Streams` window opens.

 1. Allow **Share** permissions for the user roles that you want to be able to share data.